ngolebiewski/next-art-portfolio/README.md

 14. Adding in my art cv.
 I already have it as a Google Doc.
 The amount I want to reformat it by hand is "not-at-all", so how about downloading the file as markdown and working with that?
 OK, Next has something called MDX, but tryng a less complex version with react-markdown.
 Eventually I **should** refactor to the MDX, since it will probably be the nicest way to write content in the long run.
 I'm curious to see if the SSR will build properly and not give an error once off my local computer.
 Info: https://nextjs.org/docs/app/building-your-application/configuring/mdx
+15. The linter is really strict.
+Run `pnpm next lint` BEFORE committing to GitHub and getting a failed deploy on Vercel!
+16. make gallery slideshow with white background, rather than black, so it looks more art gallery-like.
+Not sure if I like the slight transparency or not.

 ## ------boilerplate below------------------